The Florida Museum of Natural History is committed to providing everyone a welcoming and accessible experience.

 Parking & Entrance

-There are several free handicapped parking spaces available at the front of the Museum.
+There are several free accessible parking spaces available at the front of the Museum.
 One set of front entrance doors has automatic push-button access.

 All Museum exhibits are wheelchair accessible.
 A limited number of courtesy manual wheelchairs are available for free on a first-come, first-served basis.
 Request a wheelchair at the Visitor Services Desk at the front entrance.

 Strollers are permitted in Museum exhibits except the Butterfly Rainforest unless medically necessary due to the limited width of the paths.
 When the Discovery Zone is busy, we ask that you park your stroller outside of the exhibit.

 All restrooms are handicapped-accessible.
 The restrooms inside the Discovery Zone have adult- and child-size toilets, and baby changing stations are located in men’s and women’s restrooms throughout the Museum.
 Family restrooms are located inside the Discovery Zone and the main Museum lobby.

 Museum for Me Mornings